joelcpinheiro/nginx_php_mysql/README.md

 CentOS 7 All in One WebServer Install
 =========

-Install basic packages and update OS, install Nginx on latest version, PHP 7.2/PHP 7.3/PHP 7.4 with specific modules and MySQL Community Server 5.6.49.
+Install basic packages and update OS, create a FTP user, install Nginx on latest version, PHP 7.2/PHP 7.3/PHP 7.4 with specific modules and MySQL Community Server 5.6.49.

 Requirements
 ------------